shivanipatel18/dailyLearnings/Generics.md

 Generics

 Generics in Java is similar to templates in C++.
 The idea is to allow type (Integer, String, … etc and user defined types) to be a parameter to methods, classes and interfaces.
 For example, classes like HashSet, ArrayList, HashMap, etc use generics very well.
 We can use them for any type.

 Generic Class

 Like C++, we use <> to specify parameter types in generic class creation.

-// To create an instance of generic class
-BaseType <Type> obj = new BaseType <Type>()

-Example:-

 // A Simple Java program to show working of user defined
 // Generic classes